dougalstanton/dougalstanton.net/drafts/2000-01-01-cycling-in-venetia.markdown

 # Secondo

 We returned most days between 4 and 5pm to sit round the pool reading and taking the occasional dip.
 At first there was no hot water for the shower which was frustrating though manageable because the weather was so hot.
-Doing a few lengths of the pool was still very comfortable after six o'clock at night.
+Doing a few lengths of the unheated pool was still very comfortable after six o'clock at night.

 Dinner was at eight on communal tables with the other guests, two older couples from Manchester and Wrexham.
 Nearly everything we ate and drank was produced on site: the wine and grappa, the vegetables, the quails.
 There were cherries everywhere and many cherry-based things for dessert: ice cream, pie, jelly...